 If nodes had much more requirements to run, then only large entities could run a node, and the set of nodes would be much smaller.
 A consortium of miners, exchanges, custodians, and other large entities could agree to make changes to the network.
 And if that’s the case, then immutability and decentralization are lost for the network.
 In particular, the 21 million finite supply could be changed, and the censorship-resistant properties would be threatened.

-What gives bitcoin its “hardness” as money is the immutability of its ruleset, enforced by the vast node network of individual users.
-There’s basically no way to make backward-incompatible changes, unless there is unanimous consensus to do so (e.g. for something like the eventual 2038 problem).
-Some soft-fork upgrades like Segwit and Taproot make incremental improvements, are backwards compatible, and node users can voluntarily upgrade over time if they want to use those new features.
+What gives Bitcoin its “hardness” as money is the immutability of its ruleset, enforced by the vast node network of individual users.
+There’s basically only a way to make backward-incompatible changes if there is a unanimous consensus to do so (e.g., for something like the eventual 2038 problem).
+Some soft-fork upgrades like Segwit and Taproot make incremental improvements, are backward compatible, and node users can voluntarily upgrade over time if they want to use those new features.

-This software self-sovereignty and monetary immutability seems to have been lost on other cryptocurrency designers.
-Based on some of his actions and writings, even Satoshi Nakamoto himself may not have fully grasped the near-immutability of his own network, and instead it’s a property of the network that may have emerged and become realized over time, during and especially after his departure from the project.
-It’s certainly something I had to experience and research a number of times before I understood it.
+This software’s self-sovereignty and monetary immutability have been lost on other cryptocurrency designers.
+Based on some of his actions and writings, even Satoshi Nakamoto himself may have yet to fully grasp the near-immutability of his own network.
+Instead, it’s a property of the network that may have emerged and become realized over time, during and especially after he departs from the project.
+It’s certainly something I had to experience and research several times before I understood it.

 Adam Back, whose 1990s development regarding proof-of-work was cited by Satoshi Nakamoto in the Bitcoin white paper, had this to say about it: